When creating an application, you'll want to put more than one widget inside a

 Most packing is done by creating boxes.
 These are invisible widget containers that we can pack our widgets into which come in two forms: a horizontal box and a vertical box.
 When packing widgets into a horizontal box, the objects are inserted horizontally from left to right or right to left depending on the call used.
 In a vertical box, widgets are packed from top to bottom or vice versa.
 You may use any combination of boxes inside or beside other boxes to create the desired effect.

-To create a new horizontal box, we use hBoxNew
+To create a new horizontal box, we use hBoxNew, and for vertical

 space allotments if set to True and the second sets the number of